echoprotocol/echowiki/technologies/sidechains/whitepaper/sidechains-whitepaper.md

 1. To avoid possible main chain forks all blocks should be processed with reasonable lag, 12 blocks for the Bitcoin chain and 20 blocks for the Ethereum chain.
 Hereinafter we will refer to the transaction as confirmed in the main chain if it has received the above mentioned number of confirmations in the chain.
 1. From the Echo side, this security is guaranteed by EchoRand, which reduces the probability of network forks to an extremely low level.

-The second situation is covered with the ability to manually create transactions and transfer funds out of the address/account controlled by the committee and various delays in processing the deposits/withdrawals.
+The second situation is covered with the ability to manually create transactions and transfer funds out of the address/account controlled by the committee and 24 hours delay in processing the deposits/withdrawals.

 In addition to that sidechain it includes decreasing after some predefined time the number of signatures required to withdraw funds and ability to cancel the deposit transaction during 24 hours for the Bitcoin sidechain.
 For details please refer to corresponding sections.